0xPolygon/polygon-docs/docs/zkEVM/get-started/quick-start/connect-wallet.md

 !!!caution
     Check the list of potential risks associated with the use of Polygon zkEVM in the [Disclosures]() section.

-Add the **Polygon zkEVM** network to your wallet in order to interact with either the mainnet or the testnet.
+Connect to either the Polygon zkEVM's mainnet or the testnet.

-Navigate to `Add network` in your wallet, and enter the respective network details as given in the below table:
+Add the Polygon zkEVM network of your choice to your wallet by navigating to `Add network`, and enter the respective network details as given in the below table:

 | Network | RPC URL | ChainID | Block Explorer URL | Currency |
 | ------- | ------------------------------- | ---------------- | ---------------- | ----- |
 | Polygon zkEVM | `https://zkevm-rpc.com` | `1101` | `https://zkevm.polygonscan.com/` | **ETH** |
 | zkEVM Testnet | `https://rpc.public.zkevm-test.net` | `1442` | `https://testnet-zkevm.polygonscan.com` | **ETH** |

-Here is a video tutorial on **how to add Polygon zkEVM Testnet to MetaMask and deploy smart contracts**:
+Here is a video tutorial on how to add Polygon zkEVM Testnet to MetaMask and deploy smart contracts:

 <video loop width="100%" height="100%" controls="true" >
   <source type="video/mp4" src="../../../../img/zkEVM/tutorial.mp4"></source>